 The name Yuri Dmitriev, by the way, is revered by the families of the dead — the discovered.

 Every year at Sandarmokh, there is a Day of Remembrance.
-It is August 5 (the day of the site’s discovery).
+It is August 5 (the date of an infamous order, in 1937, instructing camp administrators to kill).
 For years, Russian officialdom supported this day, and participated in it.
 Gradually, they fell away, as the government adopted a different tone.
 In the months before his arrest, Dmitriev felt that they would come for him.
 He sensed that he was being monitored.
 When he related this to his daughter Katia, she said, “Oh, Dad, stop being James Bond!”

 On December 10, 2016, they called him in for questioning.
 After several hours, he was allowed to go back home.
 He found that the place had been ransacked and that someone had been on his computer.
 Three days later, they indeed came for him.
 They arrested him.
 The charge?
 Producing and distributing child pornography.